All posts

 TexasFranchise Tax Report0.375%-0.75% on margin above $2.47MMay 15

-Founders who formed entities in multiple states (a common pattern among those who started with one formation agent and switched to another) may have parallel maintenance obligations for entities they no longer actively use but never formally dissolved.
+If you formed entities in multiple states (common when switching formation agents), you may have parallel maintenance obligations for entities you no longer use but never dissolved.

 Registered agent renewal